Diocese of Ivrea

-The Italian Catholic Diocese of Ivrea (Dioecesis Eporediensis) is in Piedmont.
+The Diocese of Ivrea (Dioecesis Eporediensis) is a Latin diocese of the Catholic Church in Piedmont.
 For a time the diocese included the territory which had once been the diocese of Aosta, suppressed in 1803 but restored in 1817.
 Up until 1517 Ivrea was a suffragan of the Archdiocese of Milan; it is now a suffragan of the Archdiocese of Turin.

 History

 Ivrea is on the Via Francigena, a pilgrim route that started as far away as Canterbury in England, and brought pilgrims through the St. Bernard passes in the Alps to Rome.
 During the Middle Ages, pilgrims could travel on to Bari and take ship for Jerusalem.
 The episcopal see of Ivrea is said to have been established by Eusebius of Vercelli about the middle of the fourth century.
 The first historically certain bishop is Eulogius (c.
 451).

 According to a tradition unsupported by evidence, Ivrea is the place where Saint Patrick was consecrated bishop, c.
 431, before evangelizing Ireland.
 Blessed Thaddeus MacCarthy died here in 1492 as a pilgrim returning from Rome to Munster, Ireland and miracles hae been attributed to him.

 Saint Malachy of Armagh passed through Ivrea in 1139 on his way to Rome.
 In 1847 the Bishop of Ivrea sent the Archbishop of Dublin forty pounds for the famine-stricken people of Ireland in memory of Thaddeus MacCarthy the Irish pilgrim who had died in Ivrea in 1492.

 In the reign of Pope Gregory V (996–999), the bishops of Piedmont wrote an urgent letter to the Pope, complaining about the violent and vicious behavior of King Ardouin, which included the slaying of priests and burning their bodies, and hoping that Gregory could use his imperial connection as the grandson of the Emperor Otto I, to help them.
 Pope Gregory offered his sympathy for the troubles that the Church of Ivrea was suffering.

 On 9 July 1000, the Emperor Otto III, on the advice of Archbishop Henribertus of Cologne, confirmed the Bishop of Ivrea in possession of the entire city of Ivrea to a distance of three miles from the city, and granted him in addition a number of country districts.
 This was confirmed by the Emperor Conrad on 1 April 1027, with the statement that the jurisdiction of the bishop extended four miles from the city.

 Bishop Enrico (1029–1059) was the founder of the monastery of Saint Stephen in the diocese of Ivrea in 1044, for which he obtained papal confirmation after the Roman Synod in 1059.